HSF-reco-and-software-triggers/Tracking-ML-Exa.TrkX/README.md

 python install.py
 ```

-will **attempt** to negotiate a path through the packages required, using `nvcc --version` to automatically find the correct wheels.
+will **attempt** to negotiate a path through the packages required, using `nvcc --version` to automatically find the correct wheels. **Warning**: If you are installing with cpu, this may take up to 15 minutes due to an unfortunately slow installation of Pytorch3D from source.

 You should be ready for the [Quickstart](https://hsf-reco-and-software-triggers.github.io/Tracking-ML-Exa.TrkX/pipelines/quickstart)!